mtdowner/simple-website/README.md

 }
 ```

-In the preceding code, you defined two new variables, bg and fontColor, which specify a background and font color.
-These variables use the var keyword to set their property values to the variables previously specified in your :root selector.
+In the preceding code, you defined two new variables, `bg` and `fontColor`, which specify a background and font color.
+These variables use the `var` keyword to set their property values to the variables previously specified in your `:root` selector.

 Next, in your CSS file, replace the current body selector with the following code.